Tuesday December 03, 2024

 Dictate common area décor

 When it comes time for your community association to decorate the common areas, remember to keep the decor free from religious undertones or imagery.
 For example, using lights and wreaths is a safe way to go in winter.
-If your community association is passionate about keeping religion in the holidays, be sure that all faiths are represented equally.
+If your community association is passionate about keeping religion in the holidays, try to protect that all faiths are represented equally.
 And it goes without saying that residents should not place holiday decorations in any area maintained by the association as it opens up danger and liability to both parties.
 Make sure your residents know these areas are off-limits.